Use of Club Boats, Buoyancy Aids and Helmets (SOP 17.5.2)

 For a member/parent/guardian to sign out a club boat they must be qualified to at least RYA Level 2 or have equivalent qualifications and/or competency and experience.
 Equivalent qualifications, competency may be approved by an RYA Senior Instructor.
 This does not apply during controlled Training or Practice Sailing Sessions.

 Members are not to take out club boats in a wind force greater than Force 4.
 Notwithstanding the 'Force 4 limit' members may be denied the use of a club boat if they are not considered sufficiently competent to safely cope with the prevailing conditions.
-Inexperienced club members will be limited to using the boats during organised club racing and practice sailing.
+Such inexperienced club members will be limited to using club boats during organised club racing and practice sailing; this will be noted on their Familiarisation Form.
+Under these circumstances the onus is on the member to check with the OOD/Shore Co-ordinator prior to taking out a club boat.
+The member should inform the OOD/Shore Coordinator of their level of experience and seek advice on choice of boat/rig and on whether the conditions are suitable for them.

 Boats may be booked out in advanced on a 'first come, first served' basis.
 Ladies, Cadets/Students and Novices will always have priority over club boats for Ladies, Novices and Cadets Races.
 Club training requirements will always take precedence over any booking.